 Taber Abrasers Model 5135 or 5155 offer the following standard features:

 Specimen turntable speed control options of both 60 rpm and 72 rpm.

 Easy-to-use operator interface that includes tactile feel buttons and a four line digital display.
 Simple on-screen instructions allow the operator to change the test parameters via the MENU button.
 An internal memory stores the settings.

 A vacuum system is included and is critical for the proper operation of the instrument.
 The vacuum nozzle(s) is hinged to an adjustable mounting at the rear of the housing.
 A precision vacuum nozzle adjustment control allows the height to be modified for accommodating varying specimen thickness.

-Precision stainless steel weights of 250 grams and 750 grams are furnished to provide standard wheel loads of 500 and 1000 grams.
-Weights are marked to show total load on each wheel.
+Stainless steel weights are furnished to provide standard wheel loads of 500 or 1000 grams.
+Weights are actually 250 or 750 grams, but are marked to show total load on each wheel.
 This marking includes the weight of the abrading arm (250 grams).

 A Quick Release Mounting Hub permits quick wheel mounting without the need of a locking nut, increased clearance for the vacuum pick-up nozzle and a larger viewing area for the test specimen.
 A beveled retaining nut provides a positive locking force on the wheel hub retaining lip making certain that the wheels remain securely fastened until disengaged.

 The TABER® Abraser (Abrader) is available in two models - single or dual specimen tables.
 Both offer the same durable design and can be used interchangeably.